-- 1. Visit http://tplinkmodem.net, and log in with the password you set for the modem router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password your set for the router. - 2.
 Click Quick Setup on the top of the page.
 Then follow the step-by-step instructions to connect your router to the internet. - 3.
 To enjoy a more complete service from TP-Link (remote management, TP-Link DDNS, etc.), log in with your TP-Link ID or click Register Now to get one.
 Then follow the instructions to bind the modem router to your TP-Link ID.